0xZainRaza/Secure-File-Scan-Infra/README.md

    ```
 4. **Review and Customize Configuration:**
    - Review the `main.tf` file to understand the infrastructure components being deployed.
-   - Customize the configuration variables in `variables.tf` as per your requirements.

 5. **Deploy the Infrastructure:**

    ```bash